noaione/yuusha-shoukan-ln/sources/v10/chapter5x1.md

 [I bet you do.]

 [I hate myself for being weak!
 I hate myself for not being able to fight!
 I hate myself for not killing him!
-That f*cking piece of sh*t!!!]
+That fucking piece of shit!!!]

 [...Those are good eyes you have.
 Magnificent.]